By Jennifer McDougall

 - Plan ahead of time the night before.
 Set aside fifteen minutes before you go to sleep to get yourself organized, pack a lunch, prepare your work bag, and plan what you’ll wear the next day to help your morning run smoothly.
 You can use the time to focus on setting intentions for your day or enjoy a few minutes of solitude now that these details are taken care of.

 - Unwind before going to bed with tea rather than alcohol.
-Around two hours before going to bed, try to avoid watching TV, using the computer, exercising, or eating.
-Our brains need time to wind down and release melatonin, a hormone that allows us to enter deep sleep stages during the two or three hours before we go to bed.
+Around two hours before bed, try to avoid watching TV, using the computer, exercising, or eating.
+Our brains need time to wind down and release melatonin, a hormone that allows us to enter deep sleep for two or three hours before going to bed.
 The pineal gland releases melatonin into the bloodstream when night falls.
 As a result, we start to feel drowsy, and our bodies prepare for sleep.
 Relaxing around this time will help your body’s normal sleep cycle.
 Try meditation, gratitude journaling, listening to relaxing music, writing in your notebook, or taking a bath.

 - Get up a little earlier than usual.
 I understand — this one is difficult, and it seems paradoxical when you’re already tired.
 On the other hand, getting up early gives the day a lovely sense of space.
 Many people find that their most productive time is in the morning.
 Try reversing your wake-up time by 15 minutes at a time until you have 30 or 45 minutes (or more!) to yourself each day.
 Allow yourself time to adjust and be kind to yourself.